Container Gardening with Salad Greens

 Learn how to grow a salad container garden in just a few easy steps.

-If you've always wanted to grow your own food, but don't have the space for a full outdoor garden-or you don't have a lot of time or feel intimidated by learning how to garden in general-container gardening is a good place to get started.
-You don't need a lot of space, and it's a relatively low level of commitment.
-You can grow your own greens right on your countertop or in a small outdoor space, like a deck.
-No weeding required.
+If you've never grown vegetables before and always wanted to grow your own food, but don't have the time or space for a full-size outdoor garden–container gardening is a good place to get started.
+You don't need a lot of space, and it requires a relatively low level of commitment: You can grow your own greens in a window box, on a deck or right on your countertop–no weeding required!

 With the right materials and a little know-how, you're just weeks away from fresh, homegrown salad greens at your fingertips.
 Learn how to grow salad greens in a container garden-both indoors and out, plus how to care for your salad container garden.
 Get answers to your container garden questions in our FAQ section, and learn what types of salad to grow in a container.
 Plus, see delicious salad recipes to help you enjoy your bounty.